 The bonus that comes with Puroast coffee, is that it contains a few times more antioxidants than other brands, and this is obtained through their special roasting technique.

 Preparation is one of the easiest methods to control the impact of coffee on your stomach.

 Because of the lower brewing temperature, espresso is milder than drip coffee.
-The problem with espresso though, is that being very concentrated, can over stimulate the stomach acid.
+The problem with espresso though is that being very concentrated can over stimulate the stomach acid.
 This is why I don’t personally recommend drinking classic espresso, but choosing diluted versions of it.

 A great option is caffe Americano, which is a shot of espresso diluted with water.
-You can dilute it to a regular coffee strength, and at this point it will be less irritant for your stomach.
+You can dilute it to a regular coffee strength, and at this point, it will be less irritant for your stomach.

 Caffe crema is another coffee type made with an espresso machine.
 The preparation of caffe crema calls for a coarser grind than espresso, and a log pull.
-Because we are pulling a very long shot, the coarser grind compensate, allowing water to pass faster, in order to avoid over-extraction.
+Because we are pulling a very long shot, the coarser grind compensates, allowing water to pass faster, in order to avoid over-extraction.